BIB 3340 (LUOA), RLGN 340 (LUO): Global Religious Movements

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the selected prompt.
 The thread must be between 250 – 500 words and demonstrate course-related knowledge.
 Claims in the thread must be well-supported with material from the Wilson textbook and the Scriptures, in current Turabian format.
-In addition to the thread, the student is required to reply to two (2) other classmates’ threads.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be between 150 – 300 words.
 (CLOs: B, C, D)

 Gospel Communication Project Assignments (4)